VariableNotFound/ef6-tagwith/README.md

 ## Known issues

-* The component only supports SQL Server, but can be easily adapted to support another providers just creating a new implementation of `ISqlTagger` and use it in the interceptor configuration.
+* The component only supports SQL Server, but can be easily adapted to support another providers just creating a new implementation of `ISqlTagger` and using it in the interceptor configuration.